frictionlessdata/frictionless-py/docs/guides/describing-data.md

 The essence of a Data Resource is a locator for the data it describes.
 A range of other properties can be declared to provide a richer set of metadata.

-For this section, we will use the file that is slightly more complex to handle.
+For this section, we will use a file that is slightly more complex to handle.
 For some reason, cells are separated by the ";" char and there is a comment on the top:

 ```bash